Q: What is Amazon Trusted Advisor?

 Q: How often can I refresh my Trusted Advisor result?

 You can refresh individual checks or refresh all the checks at once by clicking the Refresh All button in the top-right corner of the summary dashboard.
 The minimum refresh interval varies based on the check.

 Checks are periodically refreshed without user action, but the interval can vary considerably.
 You can always see the date and time of the last refresh to the right of the check title.

-Q: Which Trusted Advisor checks and features are available to all AWS customers?
+Q: Which Trusted Advisor checks and features are available to all Amazon Web Services customers?

 These two Trusted Advisor checks are available to all customers at no cost: Service Limits (Performance category; details at What service limits do you check?) and Security Groups - Specific Ports Unrestricted (Security category).
 Customers can access the remaining checks by upgrading to Business or Enterprise-level Support.